Signed in as:

 Doubt: A regular visitor until Stream Entry.

+Doubt is not on the list of hindrances in MIDL because doubt can occur anytime during your meditation until you complete the first insight path at Sotapanna: Stream Entry.
+Until Sotapanna-Insight, it is normal for doubts about your ability to meditate, the meditation method, or your meditation teacher to arise within your mind.
 It is important to understand that until the First Path Insight, Sotapanna (which uproots doubt), the purpose of your meditation practice is to reveal, understand, and significantly weaken doubt within your mind.
-This means intentionally being aware of the background negative commentary within your mind, as it constantly judges and offers words of wisdom.
-Learning to see any doubt in your mind as simply defensive mechanisms trying to protect you from the danger of not getting it right.
+This means being intentionally aware of the negative background commentary within your mind, as it constantly judges and offers words of wisdom.
+Learning to see any doubt in your mind simply as a defensive mechanism trying to protect you from the danger of not getting it right.

 It also means seeing that the background doubtful commentator uses unpleasant feelings (vedana) and convincing arguments to encourage you to fall back into old habits and ways of doing things.
-Insight is developed into doubt by seeing the feedback loop of doubt within your mind, and that it never leads anywhere good.
-See if you can notice how doubt both creates its own problems and then tries to solve them.
+Insight into doubt is developed by seeing the feedback loop of doubt within your mind and realising that it never leads anywhere good.
+See if you can notice how doubt creates its problems and then try to solve them.
 When you gently soften your interest in doubt, you may notice that when doubt is not present in your mind, there never was a problem in the first place, and everything is just as it is meant to be.

 When you start to see doubt in this way, that it just leads to complication and never leads anywhere good, you will become disenchanted with the mental habit of doubt.
 As disenchantment grows, and your mind turns away from it, doubt not being practised or fed, will begin to weaken and fade, and saddha, as verified faith, trust and confidence, based on your own experience, will grow and create the conditions for Stream Entry, and the uprooting of doubt.

 GOSS: Ground > Observe > Soften > Smile.